 Alas, it was not to be in 2020, though (hopefully…) the Games will resume in 2021.
 Still, that hasn't stopped the big three from releasing their latest and greatest professional sports cameras: the Canon EOS-1D X Mark III, the Sony A9 II and the Nikon D6.

-We've already put the Canon and Sony through their paces, and we're currently in the middle of testing the new Nikon flagship for our full review.
-However, having used all three bodies extensively to shoot sport, stills and video in equal measure, we're now ready to pit these three titans head-to-head-to-head in our own Olympic shootout.
+Now that we've used all three bodies extensively to shoot sport, stills and video in equal measure, we're ready to pit these three titans head-to-head-to-head in our own Olympic shootout.

 Which camera will take the gold in each of the all-important categories, and which will go home as the official best camera for professionals?
 Read on, get ready to wave your flags and find out!